JDCRecomendable/kemu-kupu/README.md

 # Kēmu Kupu
+## Acknowledgements
+This project would not have been made without the hard work, dedication and efforts of Nasser Giacaman, Catherine Watson, Valerio Terragni and all other lecturers and tutors who were part of running the SOFTENG 206 course of the University of Auckland in 2021.

+I would also like to express my gratitude to group members Julie Kim and Juwon Jung for their strong dedication, passion and hard work.
+Without you, this project would not have been possible.
+You have been dedicated to our numerous late-night ~~pair~~ _trio_-programming sessions, without fail, sacrificing sleep for project completion and quality.
+You always show up on-time for our almost-daily meetings and catch-up sessions.
+You never waited to seek for and provide assistance to one another, always jumping on Discord calls to do so.
+The diligence that we have extended to our shared goals for this project have paid off, earning our team First Place in our cohort of around 120 people (roughly 40 teams).

 ## Preamble
 This is a product of a project as part of the course SOFTENG 206, a required course for Software Engineering Part II at the University of Auckland as of the